Create a Yates account today!

 First aid for pets:

-Tick infestation cannot be identified based on the symptoms of bites alone.
-Bites are nearly indistinguishable from other pest attack such as Bed Bugs, Fleas, Mosquitoes, Spiders and Lice.
+Tick infestation can't be identified based on bite symptoms alone.
+Bites are nearly indistinguishable from other pest bites, like Bed Bugs, Fleas, Mosquitoes, Spiders and Lice.

 Further evidence of tick infestation includes: